Grand Central Stockport

 Grand Central Stockport was owned by Norwich-based private property company Targetfollow, who acquired the complex for £10.8 million in 2004.
-In January 2011, after lack of progress on the development scheme, Stockport Council purchased the complex.
+In January 2011, after lack of progress on the development scheme, Stockport Metropolitan Borough Council (SMBC) purchased the complex.
 In December 2011, Stockport Council announced that Muse Developments, the urban regeneration division of construction group Morgan Sindall, had been selected as the preferred developer with a report to be presented to the council the following week.
 The revamped regeneration plans include an office quarter for the town centre, a hotel, public space outside the railway station.
 In addition, the redevelopment would also include a multi-storey car park and to make the site into a more attractive gateway into the town centre.
 The new redevelopment plans are valued at approximately £145 million.

 Facilities

 The Grand Central's pools have the only 50m swimming pool in Stockport, and are operated by Life Leisure (trading name of Stockport Sports Trust) on behalf of Stockport Council.
 Life Leisure took over the running of the pool from Serco Leisure in October 2011.
 In 2008 the pool was named as a British Swimming Intensive Training Centre, one of only five across the United Kingdom.
 In addition, the Stockport Metro Swimming Club are based at the pool.
 Former facilities include a Heaven and Hell nightclub, which closed in 2006 after the chain went into administration and the premises were reclaimed by Targetfollow.

 The centre contains three separate car parks, all containing different tariffs.
 Some are in place to provide extra parking for rail users, with all day and longer stay tariffs, however the majority of space is for those using the complex.